 A pixie ear is a risk during facelift surgery if the surgeon closes the skin flaps under excessive tension, leading to ear lobe distortion.
 The earlobe often appears stuck onto the head, which may appear cosmetically unsightly.
 Our surgeons often perform pixie ear revision surgery for facelift surgery performed elsewhere, especially overseas.
 Choosing an experienced facelift surgeon for your lower facelift procedure helps minimise the risk of this complication.

 A lower facelift is routinely performed under a general anaesthetic so you will not feel any pain during your procedure.
 Your surgeon will inject local anaesthetic during the procedure, which helps to minimise the discomfort experienced after the lower facelift.
 It is normal to have a mild degree of bruising and swelling after the procedure, which will gradually disappear over the first six weeks.
 Any mild discomfort can be easily controlled with over-the-counter painkillers, and you should have no requirement to take painkillers after week one of your facelift recovery.
 If you experience significant pain that worsens during recovery, you should arrange to see your surgeon urgently for a clinical assessment.

 How long do lower facelift results last?

 A lower facelift does not stop the ageing process, and your face will continue to age gradually over time.
-However, the results of this procedure can last in excess of 10 years and up to 15 years in many cases if you maintain a healthy lifestyle.
+However, the results of this procedure can last more than ten years and up to 15 years in many cases if you maintain a healthy lifestyle.
 Any parts of the face that have not been tightened with a facelift will age as normal and continue to lose tightness over time.
-We would recommend combining facelift surgery with facial fat grafting to address volume loss in the areas of the face to make the results of facelift surgery last for longer.
+We recommend combining facelift surgery with facial fat grafting to address volume loss in the face areas to make the results of facelift surgery last longer.

 Is a lower facelift worth it?